nostra/mcalert/README.md

 configure endpoints.
 You can have as many endpoints as you like:
 ```
 mcalert.prometheus.endpoints.<NAME>.uri=http://prometheus.somewhere.local.gd:9090/api/v1/alerts
+mcalert.prometheus.endpoints.<NAME>.ignore-alerts=CPUThrottlingHigh,KubeControllerManagerDown
+mcalert.prometheus.endpoints.<NAME>.watchdog-alerts=disabled
 ```
+You can have different endpoints with different `NAME`.
+Fill in the relevant alerts for each environment.

 ## Create a Mac DMG image